kmsmith137/ch_frb_l1/MANUAL.md

     ```
     <l1b_executable_filename> <l1b_config_file> <beam_id>
     ```
-    where the second argument is just passed through from the L1 command line.
+    where the second argument is passed through from the L1 command line.

     In the quick-start examples from the previous section, the L1b subprocesses are instances of the 'toy-l1b.py' executable in the ch_frb_l1 repository.